Contemporary Writers Retreat

 I love the sound of this, but I write historical/thrillers/another sub-genre.
 Can I still join you?

 Absolutely!
-Although our June 2020 retreat is contemporary women's writing-oriented (that includes romance, women's fiction and memoirs), our workshops are not sub-genre-specific.
-We've called it contemporary to set it apart from the upcoming historical and paranormal retreats.
+Although our June 2021 retreat focuses on contemporary women’s writing (that includes romance, women’s fiction and memoirs, including blogs), our workshops are not sub-genre-specific.
+We’ve called it contemporary to set it apart from the upcoming historical and paranormal retreats.
+(Update: with the current coronavirus situation, we don’t have confirmed dates for any retreats past June 2021.
+We’ll update the site as soon as we do.)

-We have one requirement: our retreats are women only.
+We have one requirement: our retreats and accommodations are women only.

 What if I want to spend all day writing at a café?